isomerpages/moe-pasirrissec/_information-for-parents/School Admission.md

 ---
 **SCHOOL ADMISSION**

-This direct admission to PRSS is subjected to available vacancies.
+This transfer admission to PRSS is subjected to available vacancies.

 Please fill in the School Transfer [Form](https://form.gov.sg/617fb45aee5430001395dfe9)&nbsp; if you wish to place your child on our school transfer Wait List.